Anakin100100/akari/docs/models.md

     -has many students +

 FlashcardSession:
-    -belongs to student
+    -belongs to student +
-    -has and belongs to many many flashcards
+    -has and belongs to many many flashcards +

 flashcard:
-    -has and belongs to many flashcard sessions
+    -has and belongs to many flashcard sessions +
+    -has many answers

+answer:
+    -belongs_to flashcard